 Nepalese people are mainly divided into two distinct groups, the Indo-Aryans and the Mongoloids (Kirats).
 Before 2007 AD, announced the country to be a secular country.
 The Hindu Temples and Buddhist Shrines are scattered all over the Kingdom.
 Nepal is the birthplace of Lord Buddha, the Herald of Peace, and the Light of Asia.
 Hindus, Buddhists, Muslims, and Christians live together in harmony.
 And other nature worshipers, too, exist here.

 Currency and Foreign exchange

-Nepali Rupee notes come in Rs.
+As well as, Nepali Rupee notes come in Rs.
 1, 2, 5, 10, 20, 25, 50, 100, 500, 1000 Denominations.
-Coins come in Rs.
-1, 2 , 5 and 10 denominations.
-Foreign currencies must be exchanged only through banks or authorized money exchanges.
-The receipts of such transaction are to be obtained and retained.
+Either, Coins come in Rs.
+1, 2, 5, and 10 denominations.
+Foreign currencies are exchanged only through banks or authorized money exchanges.
+The receipts of such transactions are obtained and retained.
 Visitors can exchange foreign currency at the foreign exchange counter at the airport upon arrival.
-Visitors other than the Indian nationals have to make the payment in foreign currency (non-Indian currency) in hotel, trekking agencies or travel agencies and for air tickets?
+Are visitors other than the Indian nationals have to make the payment in foreign currency (non-Indian currency) in hotels, trekking agencies, or travel agencies and for air tickets?

 68 years (men), 70 years (women) (UN)

 1 Nepalese rupee = 100 paisa